 Nightmares and debilitating night terrors.
 People who have chronic nightmares or debilitating night terrors are prone to get into an anxious and fitful situation at midnight.
 Sleeping with a trained service dog helps them to feel comfortable, as the dog can wake them up as soon as the symptoms occur.

 Narcolepsy is the ailment that causes someone to fall asleep unchecked at any time of the day, even in public.
+A service dog for Narcolepsy is one of the treatment options available to help manage the symptoms.
 The service dog has the responsibility to wake the owner, to prevent him/her from being injured by a hard surface, and/or fetch medication or medical help.
+They can warn their owner when a narcoleptic episode is about to occur and end the episode with a face lick.

 Sleepwalking is also a dangerous type of sleep disorder.
 A well-trained service dog can reduce the potential risks of sleepwalking.
-For example, besides walking with the owner, they can also close the door and the window as well as clear any obstacles on the floor.
+For example, besides walking with the owner, they can think on his own and deal with the emergency — close the door and the window as well as clear any obstacles on the floor.